-In addition to the stakeholder workshops, a presentation on the project was given to the MPO/Governing Bodies group at the beginning and the end of the project.
+In addition to the stakeholder workshops, a presentation on the project was given to the City/County/Planning Commission at the beginning and the end of the project.

-Hard copies of documents were made available to stakeholders for review and comment.
+Copies of documents were made available to stakeholders for review and comment.
 Key components of the process are described below:

-Task 1 - Project Kick-Off Presentation and Workshop: A stakeholder group was identified that included representatives from regional transportation, transit, and emergency management agencies.
+Task 1 - Project Kick-Off Commission Presentation and Stakeholder Kick-Off Workshop: A stakeholder group was identified that included representatives from regional transportation, transit, and emergency management agencies.
 The group was invited to the project Kick-off Workshop where ITS needs for the Region were identified.
+A second kick-off presentation was made to the City/County/Planning Commission to outline the goals for the project and the process that would be followed.